CodePushGo/website/src/content/blog/en/how-to-customize-build-scripts-with-capacitor-cli.md

 ### Security Standards

-Capgo prioritizes security with a robust framework that includes:
+CodePushGo prioritizes security with a robust framework that includes:

 -   End-to-end encryption for update packages.
 -   Secure key management.